egawata/color-tress-webui/README_en.md

 - Open `colortress.html`.
 - Click `Select Image` button and choose the prepared image.
 - Click `Generate` button.
-- Once the trace image is generated, click the `Download` button to save it.
+- Once the output image is generated, click `Download` button to save it.
 - Load this image into your paint tool and place it just above the line art layer.
 - Set it to clip to the layer below.
 - Adjust the opacity as needed.